 This course is designed to develop critical creative thinking skills and to manage and organise opportunities that are identified.
-This style of learning will equip you with lifelong skills of problem spotting and problem solving and enable you to apply your learning in a range of contexts that may occur in any profession or future life stage.
+This style of learning will equip students with lifelong skills of problem spotting and problem solving and enable them to apply their learning in a range of contexts that may occur in any profession or future life stage.

-This GCSE will require you to be curious and take risks.
-You will need to be prepared to challenge your thinking and you will need to work independently, making informed decisions based on your own journey of 'iterative design' - a process of exploration, creating and evaluating.
+This GCSE will require students to be curious and take risks.
+They will need to be prepared to challenge their thinking and they will need to work independently, making informed decisions based on their own journey of 'iterative design' - a process of exploration, creating and evaluating.

-Throughout the course you will be building on the knowledge acquired in previous years and develop a more in-depth knowledge about materials, processes and techniques.
-This is done by completing a range of short projects that may involve designing and making using traditional workshop skills, CAD/CAM, electronics or even textiles - depending upon the requirements of your self-directed solution.
-Much of this work is completed in Year 10 as Year 11 is occupied by the Non-Examined Assessment (previously known as coursework) Iterative Design Challenge component where you get to demonstrate your capabilities by designing and making a viable product.
+Throughout the course students will be building on the knowledge acquired in previous years and will develop a more indepth knowledge about materials, processes and techniques.
+This is done by completing a range of short projects that may involve designing and making using traditional workshop skills, CAD/CAM, electronics or even textiles - depending upon the requirements of their self-directed solution.
+Much of this work is completed in Year 10 as Year 11 is occupied by the Non-Examined Assessment (previously known as coursework) Iterative Design Challenge component where students get to demonstrate their capabilities by designing and making a viable product.

-Iterative Design Challenge NEA 100 marks Approximately 40 hours Non-exam assessment (previously known as coursework) 50% of total GCSE Examination Principles of Design and Technology The examination brings together the learner's core and in-depth knowledge and understanding.
-100 marks Core knowledge of Design and 2 hours 50% of Technology demonstrates learners' broad understanding of principles across Written paper total GCSE the subject.
+Iterative Design Challenge NEA 100 marks Approximately 40 hours Non-exam assessment (previously known as coursework) 50% of total GCSE Examination The examination brings together Principles of Design and Technology the learner's core and in-depth knowledge and understanding.
+100 marks 2 hours 50% of Core knowledge of Design and Technology demonstrates learners' broad understanding of principles Written paper total GCSE across the subject.
 A minimum of 15% of the paper will assess learners' mathematical skills as In-depth knowledge allows learners to focus more directly on at least one main material category. applied within a design and technology context.